AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 1. A user visits a site (e.g., `example.com`) that's part of an ad network (e.g., Google AdSense, which has a domain of `doubleclick.net`).
 2. The site has ads embedded in its markup, such as in an `iframe`, `img`, or `video`.
 Those ads are hosted on the ad network's domain (in this case, `doubleclick.net`).
-4. On page load, the user's browser requests those resources from the ad network just like it would any other resource on the web.
+4. On page load, the user's browser requests those third-party resources from the ad network just like it would request any other resource on the web.
 5. **Key step**: The ad network sends the requested ads to the user, along with an advertising cookie in the response header.
+As we learned, this cookie must have `SameSite=None`, or else it won't be included in this cross-site request.
 6. The browser stores the cookie and associates it with the ad network's domain (e.g., `doubleclick.net`).
 7. When the user visits another site that requests resources from the same ad network, the cookie will be sent along to the ad network in the HTTP request headers.
 The ad network can then return personalized content based on that user's identity.